-3.4.1 Experimental settings
+3.4.1 Experimental Settings

-The Link prediction task estimates the quality of KG embedding.
-Link prediction is a classification predicting if triple over graph elements is true or not.
-The scoring
+The link prediction task estimates the quality of KG embedding.
+Link prediction is a classification that predicts whether a triple over graph element is true or not.
+The scoring function $\Phi(e_s, rel, e_o)$ returns the probability of constructing a true triple.